10 Ways to Settle Your IRS Tax Debt

 5. Lower Your Debt With Credit Card Debt Settlement:

 There are two methods of credit card debt consolidation: through a credit card debt settlement company or on your own.
 Credit card debt settlement companies should be avoided.
 They collect your payments for months before making a settlement offer – if they make an offer at all.
 Meanwhile, you continue receiving collection calls and negative payment marks on your credit report.
-You’ll get better and faster results settling debts on your own.
+You’ll get better and faster results in settling debts on your own.
 Final credit card debt settlement agreements should be in writing.
 Either draft an agreement of your own or have your credit card company send you an agreement.
 Make sure you and someone from your credit card company have both signed the agreement before you send payment.

 6. File bankruptcy: